Reference Management Tools

 - Semi-automate the inclusion of in-text citations, footnotes and endnotes in your work.

-- Create a bibliography or reference list at the touch of a button, from one of thousands of possible referencing styles, and to switch between referencing styles instantly without needing to re-format or re-type your references manually.
+- Create a bibliography or reference list at the touch of a button, from one of thousands of possible referencing styles, and switch between referencing styles instantly without needing to re-format or re-type your references manually.

 - De-duplicate references where you have searched across multiple databases and search engines, which can be incredibly useful for systematic reviews as well as general research practice.

-The University pays for a licence to provide access to a desktop version of Endnote through your desktop computer (For access to a web-based version of Endnote, see Endnote Web).
 As a student or member of academic staff, you can also purchase a personal licence to install Endnote to your own computer at a discounted price.

 You can find support for Endnote as below: